ducttapedev/dragon-armor/README.md

 # Dragon Armor
 This mini-project enables Dragon to send real hardware keystrokes via USB that should be indistinguishable from a normal keyboard.
-You can also send keystrokes from one computer with Dragon installed to another computer without.
+You can also send keystrokes from one computer with Dragon installed (the "input" machine) to another computer (the "output" machine) without.
 It is built on top of the [Caster](https://github.com/dictation-toolbox/Caster) project, which is itself built on the [Dragonfly](https://github.com/dictation-toolbox/dragonfly) framework.
 It currently does not depend on any Caster files so it should theoretically work on just Dragonfly, although I have not verified this (please modify this readme if you do).|

 ## Motivation
 Caster, Dragonfly, and [Natlink](https://github.com/dictation-toolbox/natlink) have been incredibly useful for those who wish to reduce keyboard usage and those with disabilities that cannot use a normal keyboard, myself included.
 However, because a virtual keyboard is used, they don't work properly or at all in some situations (e.g. VMware).
 By sending keystrokes via USB that are indistinguishable from a real keyboard, it should work with all programs.